Richard-Apps/richardapps-web/README.md

 # RichardApps - Webpage
 Github-Repository of my personal webpage.
 Including news, projects, picture grid, about and contact information.
 Made using vanilla HTML/CSS and JavaScript.
+Also includes basic responsiveness.

 Featuring a design inspired by old vintage terminals and cyberpunk themes!